UtkrishtDhankar/dsa/assignment-3/README.md

 * `empty` prints whether the queue is empty

 ### `problem`
 This implements a solution to problem 5 from the assignment.
+Invoke with `./problem` to see usage.